Gokhan-Ergul/Getting-Started-with-LLM-Fine-Tuning/README.md

 ## 📂 Project Structure

 - `fine_tuning.ipynb` → Jupyter Notebook with the full fine-tuning pipeline
-- Trained model checkpoints can be logged and visualized via [Weights & Biases](https://wandb.ai)
+- Trained model checkpoints can be logged and visualized via [Weights & Biases](https://wandb.ai), but I can't change the visibility as public only team's member can access

 ---